panicpxe/highlander-demos/rabbitmq/README.md

 MVP RabbitMQ environment for use with shipping log entries to ELK.

-If you do not have an existing app to use the service, please run the `rabbitmq-demo-app` script to run a demo Java app.
+If you do not have an existing app to use the service, please run the `rabbitmq-demo-app` script to download a demo Java app.
 Requires maven, which will install if not present.

 If you are shipping to Logzio, make sure to include your token in